Coordinator for International Relations (CIR)

 * Due to work circumstances, participants may be asked to work during weekends and national holidays.

-In 2025, one person will be recruited for each of the following three positions.
+In 2026, one person will be recruited for each of the following four positions.

 Position (i)